felipebravom/AffectiveTweets/README.md

 ## About

-[AffectiveTweets](http://weka.sourceforge.net/packageMetaData/AffectiveTweets/index.html) is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analyzing emotion and sentiment of English written tweets developed by [Felipe Bravo-Marquez](http://www.cs.waikato.ac.nz/~fjb11/).
+[AffectiveTweets](http://weka.sourceforge.net/packageMetaData/AffectiveTweets/index.html) is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analyzing emotion and sentiment of English written tweets.
+The package is the official baseline system of the  [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [EmoInt](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).

 The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms.
+Description about the filters, installation instructions, and sentiment classification examples are given below.

+Instructions for using the system with the *EmoInt* task data are provided [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).

 ### Filters